rancher/rancher/README.md

 ## Why?

 Implicitly most applications take advantage of storage and networking infrastructure services in one way or another.
-If you are running on AWS today and you are using any functionality from EBS, VPC, etc. you are effectively tying your application to AWS.
-While Docker provides a portable compute unit, Rancher.io aims to complete the picture by providing portable implementations of storage and networking.
+If you are running on AWS today and you are using any functionality from EBS, VPC, etc. you are effectively limiting the portability of your application.
+While Docker provides a portable compute unit, Rancher.io aims to complete the picture by providing portable implementations of storage and networking services.

 ## Installation

-Start the management server
+Rancher is deployed as a set of Docker containers.
+Running Rancher is a simple as launching two containers.
+One container as the management server and another container on a node as an agent.

+### Requirements

+* Docker 1.3+
+* Ubuntu 14.04 or CoreOS 494+
+    * *Note: These are the only tested distributions at the moment, but most modern Linux distributions will work*

+### Management Server

     docker run -d -p 8080:8080 rancher/server

-Register a node by pointing it to the created management server
+### Register Docker Nodes

     docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock rancher/agent http://MANAGEMENT_IP:8080